thomasdarimont/terraform-provider-keycloak/README.md

 ```

 #### Test with HTTPS + mTLS
-You can also run the same tests on Keycloak's https port with the Keycloak terraform provider authenticating to the server with a mTLS client certificate.
+You can also run the same tests on Keycloak's https port with the Keycloak Terraform provider authenticating to the server with a mTLS client certificate.
 For this start the env with `make local-mtls`.
 After that run the following command:

 ```